The 25th of March celebrates Greece regaining its freedom after centuries of occupation.

 The revolution for Independence started in 1821 at the monastery of Agia Lavras (aka Hagia Lavra) in Kalavryta.
 Bishop Germanos of Patras raised the Greek flag (the same one in use today, 2007), and blessed the rebels.
 This was sometime in late March — some believe the 28th — but the day got merged in with the big Annunciation celebrations on the 25th.
 This first March 1821 uprising was defeated, but independence was finally achieved in 1829 with the Treaty of Andrianople, and formally recognized by Turkey in the Treaty of Constantinople, signed July 1832.

-Greek Independence Day is usually proclaimed each year in America by the President of the time.
-In 1940, 10,000 people attended the first Independence Day parade in Greek; one has been held every year since.
+Greek Independence Day is usually proclaimed each year in the United States by the President of the time.
+In 1940, 10,000 people attended the first Independence Day parade in Greece; one has been held every year since.

 Literature & Lore